EDC Las Vegas creator campaigns

 2am reality

 The gloss starts to fall off.
-Makeup, shoes, bags, hydration, warmth, and group discipline become the campaign.
+Makeup, shoes, bags, hydration, ear protection, and group discipline become the campaign.
 This is where utility brands can feel natural.

-Hydration, footwear, beauty, and comfort claims get tested here.
+Hydration, footwear, beauty, hearing, and comfort claims get tested here.

 5:30am